Tonopah Test Range Airport: 4477th Test and Evaluation Squadron

-By June 1969, the results of the evaluations of the MiG-21 and MiG-17s were incorporated into the USAF Fighter Weapons School and the Navy TOPGUN training school.
+By June 1969, the results of the evaluations of the MiG-21 and MiG-17s were incorporated into the USAF Fighter Weapons School and the Navy TOPGUN training school, and aggressor squadrons were formed there to train pilots in mock dogfights.
 In May 1973, Project Have Idea was initiated for joint technical and tactical evaluation of Soviet aircraft types, and took over the older Have Doughnut, Have Drill, and Have Ferry projects.
 It was undertaken by Detachment 1, 57th Fighter Weapons Wing.
+On 1 April 1977, the 4477th Tactical Evaluation Flight (4477th TEF) was formed at Nellis AFB as a tactical evaluation organization and aggressor squadron under the 57th Fighter Weapons Wing.